 Senator Cardin’s official biography states that he has been a national leader on healthcare, retirement security, the environment, and fiscal issues.
 He was elected to the U.S. Senate in 2006, where he currently serves on the Foreign Relations, Finance, Environment and Public Works, and Small Business Committees.

 We at Senior Lifestyle are proud of our residents and their willingness to remain engaged in the issues that affect them!
 The Resident Council at Atrium Village met prior to the Town Hall meeting to prepare questions for the senator, giving residents the opportunity to ask specific questions that were of concern to them personally, as well as present the questions at the event.
 The senator’s visit at Atrium Village was covered by local newspapers and TV stations, providing an even larger audience for the voices of our seniors!
-For more information about this Senior Lifestyle community, please visit our website.
+For more information about this Senior Lifestyle community, please visit the Senior Lifestyle website.